juedoul/IOS-lane-Detection/README.md

 ###Plan to Achieve:
 ####Detect road lines:
-use Descriptors and Hough transformation.
+Use descriptors and hough transformation.
 ####Segment the road into different lanes:
 Draw different lane into different and show it on the video.
 ####Extra goal:
-combine with GPS and IMU tracking the lane.
+Combine with GPS and IMU tracking the lane.

 ###Evaluation:
 Based on processing speed and vision result.